fossable/docs.sandpolis.org/docs/specification/deployer.md

-# Distagent
+# Deployer

-Distagent instances are responsible for installing and updating agent instances.
+Deployer instances are responsible for installing, updating, or removing agent and probe instances.

-If an agent was originally installed by a package manager, it cannot be updated by a distagent.
+If an existing agent or probe was originally installed by a package manager, it cannot be updated or removed by a deployer.

 ## Instance Configuration